Biodiversity Conservation

 Approach

-Epson’s business activities and employees' lives are supported by the benefits of biodiversity (ecosystem services) [dependencies].
-Additionally, our activities have both direct and indirect impacts on nature [impacts].
+Epson’s business activities and employees' lives are supported by ecosystem services ("Dependences" in the diagram).
+Additionally, our activities have both direct and indirect impacts on nature ("Impacts" in the diagram).

 The global loss of biodiversity poses a significant risk to our business operations and daily lives.
 To prevent further loss of biodiversity, we must reduce the negative impact on nature.
 At the same time, as the importance of biodiversity conservation increases, we believe that our technology can contribute to solving these challenges.
 This also presents a business opportunity for Epson.